-Productivity improvements, investments in advanced metal recovery processing technologies, and volume growth underpin the strategic actions that we have underway to leverage positive long-term trends and to offset some of the current market headwinds that are impacting our business.
-Moving forward, our track record of delivering strong operating cash flow through the cycle and our strong balance sheet should provide us with the flexibility and financial strength to take advantage of evolving market opportunities, continue our investments in advanced processing technologies, and provide environmental stewardship.
+Investments in advanced metal recovery processing technologies, volume growth, and the expansion of products and services underpin the strategic actions we have underway to leverage positive long-term trends and better manage market volatility.
+In early fiscal 2021, we finalized our multi-phase strategy to develop a leaner and more efficient organization, with the transition from a multi-divisional organizational structure to a functionally-based, integrated operating model.
+Moving forward, our track record of delivering strong operating cash flow through the cycle and our strong balance sheet should provide us with flexibility and financial strength to take advantage of evolving market opportunities, continue investments in advanced processing technologies, and provide environmental stewardship.

-On behalf of the entire Board of Directors and our over 3,300 employees, I want to thank you for your continued support and investment in our business.
+On behalf of the entire Board of Directors and our over 3,000 employees, I want to thank you for your continued support and investment in our business.
 Our commitment to strong corporate governance reflects our belief that a solid framework which links operational, financial, and governance goals creates long-term value for all our stakeholders.
 We value the ongoing dialogue we have with our shareholders, and we encourage you to continue to share your suggestions by writing to our Board of Directors at the address below: